Academics

 Dual enrollment BIO 224 (4 credits) and BIO 225 (4 credits)

-This college-level course presents the study of anatomy & physiology including anatomical terminology, homeostasis, histology, integumentary system, skeletal system, muscular system, and nervous system.
+This college-level course presents the study of anatomy & physiology including anatomical terminology, homeostasis, histology, integumentary system, skeletal system, muscular system, nervous system, and endocrine system in the fall semester.
 Students will explore organ systems as they integrate within an organism and collect physiological data through hands-on lab experiences as well as healthcare professionals from different fields presenting as guest lecturers.

 Dual enrollment MTH 121 (4 credits for the year-long course)